abhnar/codemesh/readme.md

 	output.stl - Mesh that is offset by distance d

 ## Yet to Implement
-	Constrained Delauny Triangulation, to fill the hoe created by deleted triangles.
+	Constrained Delauny Triangulation, to fill the hole created by deleted triangles.

 ### Example
 	cod mesh\curve.stl 0.5